-During 2016, PC Bank entered into interest rate swaps to manage its interest rate exposures with maturity dates of August 2017 and February 2018 respectively.
+From time to time, PC Bank enters into interest rate forward agreements and interest rate swaps to management its interest rate exposures.
+In 2016, PC Bank entered into interest rate swaps to manage its interest rate exposures with maturity dates of August 2017 and February 2018 respectively.
 During Q1 2018, \$100MM interest rate swap matured.
-In the first quarter of 2018, PC Bank entered into bond forward agreements with various maturity dates up to December 2018 to hedge its exposure to interest rate changes prior to future debt issuance.
+In Q4 2018, PC Bank entered into additional interest rate swaps to manage its interest rate exposures with maturity dates of December 2020.
+In 2018, PC Bank entered into bond forward agreements with various maturity dates up to December 2019 to hedge its exposure to interest rate changes prior to future debt issuance.
 During Q3 2018, as a result of the issuance of the Eagle 2018-1 senior and subordinated term notes, \$250 million bond forward agreements were settled.